-On May 23, 2023, we effected a reverse split of our common stock, shares either issued and outstanding or held by the Company as treasury stock, or the 2023 Reverse Split.
+On May 23, 2023, we effected a reverse stock split of our common stock, shares either issued and outstanding or held by the Company as treasury stock, or the 2023 Reverse Split.
 The 2023 Reverse Split was previously approved by the Board and shareholders of the Company.
 The 2023 Reverse Split was at a ratio of one share for every 20 shares previously held with no change in the par value per share.
 The 2023 Reverse Split did not change the number of authorized shares of common stock.
-All common stock share and per share data, and exercise price data for applicable common stock equivalents, included in this prospectus, have been retroactively adjusted to reflect the 2023 Reverse Split.
+All common stock share and per share data, and exercise price data for applicable common stock equivalents, included in this prospectus, except those in our financial statements, have been retroactively adjusted to reflect the 2023 Reverse Split.